-The site of a horse engine, a horse-driven wheel which provided power to drive a threshing machine.
-The horse engine was in use during the Imperial period.
-It was situated 200m north east of the church at Baginton.
+The site of a sandstone mine which was in use during the Imperial period.
+It was situated in the area of Baxterley Hall Park.

 A mine dating from the Imperial period onwards from which coal was extracted.
 The site of the colliery lies 500m east of Slately Hall Farm.

-The site of Pooley Hall Colliery where coal was mined.
-It was in use during the Imperial period and was situated 550m north of Pooley Hall.
+The site of Griff Colliery, where coal was mined.
+The colliery was in use from the Imperial period and was situated at Heath End.